 Feasibility: Which of the required data elements are not routinely generated and used during care delivery?
-Which of the required data elements are not available in electronic form (e.g., EHR (Electronic Health Record) or other electronic sources)?
+Which of the required data elements are not available in electronic form (e.g., EHR or other electronic sources)?
 What are your concerns about how the data collection strategy can be put into operational use?

 - All data reported to be available in electronic claims.
-Existing measure used for many years - This measure, as indicated, uses administrative claims data and enrollment data.
-There is no burden to hospital or provider. - Measure is in use - What is the feasibility that all mortality data is captured?
-Might high social risk populations have less reliable mortality data?
-How accurately are local reports of death synchronized with the databased used.
-EHR data is often lacking in this. - There is a lag in reporting be definition of the measure but appears feasible. - No concerns with feasibility.
-This measure has been in use in a variety of measurement systems - I agree that the measure is at least moderately feasible - No concerns.
-Data can be extracted from EHR automatically with no additional human resource input - no concerns
+Existing measure used for many years

+- no concerns

+- Measure in use

+- No additional comments or concerns

+- Feasible.

+- No concerns with feasibility.
+This measure has been in use in a variety of measurement systems

+- I agree that the measure is at least moderately feasible - no concerns